-Beautiful São Tomé and Príncipe, remote rainforest islands sitting on the equator and within warm seas in the middle of the Gulf of Guinea.
+Beautiful Sao Tome and Principe, remote rainforest islands sitting on the equator and within warm seas in the middle of the Gulf of Guinea.
 A frontier of tourism where your effort reveals rewards of untouched, pristine and empty beaches, primary forests full of birdsong, gorgeous small-scale boutique accommodation, warm and friendly local guides passionate about their island home.
-All of this is true but I found it impossible for me to travel here and only focus on these indisputably stunning natural delights.
+All of this is true yet I found it impossible to travel here and only focus on these indisputably stunning natural delights.

 It’s this power of nature that’s perhaps the best resource the islanders have with which to bring money in.
 Tourism (at an appropriate scale) is a clear benefit to the islands today.